uiuc-ling-cl/uiuc-ling-cl.github.io/ling506_ml/syllabus.md

 All work submitted for this class must be solely each student's own.
 Violations of Academic Integrity include, but are not limited to, copying, cheating, and unapproved collaboration.
-There is zero-tolerance to any form of violations.
+There is zero tolerance for any form of violations.